Aaron Carter drowned accidentally in tub after inhaling cleaner, coroner rules

 A representative for Nick Carter and the family declined immediate comment Tuesday.

-Phil Helsel and Diana Dasrath reported from Los Angeles, and Marlene Lenthang from New York.
+Diana Dasrath and Phil Helsel reported from Los Angeles, and Marlene Lenthang from New York.